Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The financial reporting framework in Colombia is established under the Code of Commerce of 1971 and the Law No. 43 of 1990.
-The Code establishes the obligation for companies to keep books of accounts and provides the basic legal framework for accounting.
+The financial reporting framework in Colombia is established under the Code of Commerce of 1971 and Law No. 43 of 1990.
+The Code establishes the obligation for companies to maintain books of account and provides the basic legal framework for accounting.

 The Law establishes a general legal framework authorizing the government to issue accounting and auditing standards and to regulate the practice of professional accountants.
-The Law No. 1314 of 2009 authorizes the Ministry of Commerce, Industry and Tourism (MCIT) and the Ministry of Finance and Public Credit, acting jointly, to set accounting and auditing standards for all companies.
-The Technical Council of the Public Accountancy (CTCP), an entity under the authority of the MCIT, prepares proposals for the ministries relating to new standards on accounting and auditing.
-In 2015, the regulators adopted IFRS, IFRS for Small- and Medium-sized Entities; the IESBA Code of Ethics and ISA for all professional accountants, updated annually and published in the Official Gazette for application.
+Law No. 1314 of 2009 authorizes the Ministry of Commerce, Industry and Tourism (MCIT) and the Ministry of Finance and Public Credit, acting jointly, to set accounting and auditing standards for all companies.
+The Technical Council of Public Accountancy (CTCP), an entity under the authority of MCIT, prepares proposals for the ministries relating to new standards on accounting and auditing.
+In 2015, the regulators adopted International Financial Reporting Standards (IFRS), International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs), the International Code of Ethics for Professional Accountants (including International Independence Standards), and International Standards on Auditing (ISA) for all professional accountants.
+These standards are updated and amended on a regular basis, considering their availability in Spanish and the due process that the CTCP and regulatory ministries must complete to issue the corresponding updated decrees.

-In Colombia, in accordance with the Code of Commerce of 1971 and the Law No. 43 of 1990, all companies with the following characteristics must appoint a statutory auditor: (i) companies with assets higher than 5,000 minimum legal wages; (ii) companies with income higher than 3,000 minimum legal wages; and (iii) international branches and stock companies.
-Colombian regulation requires companies to appoint a revisor fiscal with broad oversight responsibilities.
-The revisor fiscal performs annual audits and are legally required to perform various activities that do not constitute auditing of financial statements.
+In Colombia, in accordance with the Code of Commerce of 1971 and Law No. 43 of 1990, all companies with the following characteristics must appoint a statutory auditor: (i) companies with assets higher than 5,000 minimum legal wages; (ii) companies with income higher than 3,000 minimum legal wages; and (iii) international branches and stock companies.
+Colombian regulation requires companies to appoint a statutory auditor (revisor fiscal) with broad oversight responsibilities.
+The statutory auditor performs annual audits and is legally required to perform various activities that do not constitute the audit of financial statements.

 -